 Opportunity in plain sight

-An estimated one out of every eight people globally may be neurodivergent, and it's reasonable to expect that the workforce should reflect that.
+According to an April 2023 study sponsored by Bank of America Retirement & Personal Wealth Solutions, Neurodiversity in the workplace: Building toward a more inclusive future of work, up to 33% of American adults may be neurodivergent, and it's reasonable to expect that the workforce should reflect that.
 Tapping into the talent of these individuals starts with the hiring process.
 Standard interviews traditionally rely on small talk, eye contact, speaking extemporaneously and reading non-verbal cues, any or all of which can be difficult for neurodivergent candidates.
 One way to adjust the process is to conduct and give appropriate weight to skills tests directly correlated to the needs of the position.

 It’s also important to proactively manage bias in recruiting teams.
-According to recent research from the Institute of Leadership & Management, employers – whether intentionally or not – often remain hesitant toward hiring neurodivergent candidates because they only recognize “risks” that are based on stereotyping .
+According to insightsfootnote4 from Susanne Bruyère, a professor of disability studies at Cornell University, some reasons employers may not consider a neurodivergent applicant could include their inability to register social cues, applicants getting screened out of the interview process because of unpredictable behaviors, or applicants having nontraditional education paths.
 Training hiring managers to be more open-minded toward candidates who don’t fit the traditional mold can help create a more effective process while also providing an equal playing field for all candidates.

 Creating more pathways for everyone